-Since artificial intelligence allows businesses to make use of all sorts of data available with them, this modern-day technology becomes an integral part of any business.
+Since AI allows businesses to make use of all sorts of data available with them, this modern-day technology becomes an integral part of any business.

 BMW is no exception and is also a leader in using AI.
 The company is the world’s leading manufacturer of premium automobiles and motorcycles, and a provider of premium financial and mobility services.
 BMW uses artificial intelligence in all possible areas, like production, research and development, customer services etc.

 Learn about the use of AI in daily life here.

 Talking about the use of AI by BMW, the company runs a project with the name “Project AI” to ensure an efficient and effective use of artificial intelligence.
 Under Project AI, the BMW group tries to employ AI throughout the value chain.

 “Artificial intelligence is the key technology in the process of digital transformation.
 But for us, the focus remains on people.
 AI supports our employees and improves the customer experience.”

 - Michael Würtenberger, Head of BMW Group “Project AI”

 Application of AI in BMW

 From Research and Development to Administration and customer support, BMW has employed AI in every possible department.